cogentcore/core/text/textcore/README.md

 * js text measuring

-* textcore base horizontal scrolling and wrap long no-space lines
+* textcore base test horizontal scrolling

 * prompt on quitting modified file hangs: can't figure it out: dialog is called but never opens, then it hangs

 * shaped does not process `\n` https://github.com/go-text/typesetting/issues/185